 Isis took the body of Osiris back to Egypt where, according to legend, he went on to become god of the dead and lived in the underworld.
 His son Horus defeated Seth and became god of the living and protector of the pharaohs.

 This relationship between the Egyptians and the Phoenicians of Lebanon continued for 3000 years.
 Since Egypt was almost entirely without wood, the strong, fragrant cedar of Lebanon became prized in the land of the Nile.
 It was used for burial crypts, temples, and construction of all kinds.
 Their trade lasted from the First Dynasty until the coming of Alexander the Great in 332 BC, as revealed by evidence still visible in Egypt and Lebanon.

 These interactions give us remarkable insights into Egypt and its many dynasties, seen from the point of view of Phoenicians who were there so often during those many years.

-If you would like to experience more of the Egyptian and Phoenician worlds than you found in this article, the book Phoenician Secrets is recommended.
+If you would like to experience more of the Egyptian and Phoenician worlds than you found in this article, the book Phoenicians: Lebanon’s Epic Heritage is recommended.
 It is deeply researched but also a highly readable exploration.

 Going beyond the few traditionally-cited facts, this authoritative work also draws from interviews with leading archaeologists and historians on-site in the lands and islands where the Phoenicians lived and left clues regarding their secretive society.